 Last night Luca and I had guests for dinner: two southafricans, one british and one french.
 So I decided to cook strappatelle (strappare = tear up), a typical fresh pasta from Umbria and season them with pesto and roasted cherry tomatoes.

-I haven’t been making strappatelle for a long time…I forgot how good they are!
-This kind of pasta is very easy to do and you can season it with such many different sauces!
+I haven’t been making strappatelle for a long time…I nearly forgot how good they are!
+This kind of pasta is very easy to make and you can season it with such many different sauces.

 - 400 g all purpose flour